 End Option 1

-Option 2: Include the following if customer has a Planned NLSL or an NLSL If customer is serving the Planned NLSL or NLSL with Specified Resources, use the tables from section 2 above and complete sections 2(1)(A) - (C) for each resource using the format in Option 2 of section 2 (state “N/A” in the Tier 1 Allowance Amount cell).
-If customer is serving the Planned NLSL or NLSL with Committed Power Purchase Amounts, add and fill in a table using the table format in section 3.2 in equal megawatt amounts for each hour in a year as provided in 3.4.1(2).
+Option 2: Include the following if customer has a Planned NLSL or an NLSL.
+If customer is serving the Planned NLSL or NLSL with Specified Resources, use the tables and format from section 2, Option 2 above and complete sections 2(1)(A) - (C) for each resource (state “N/A” in the Tier 1 Allowance Amount cell).
+If customer is serving the Planned NLSL or NLSL with Committed Power Purchase Amounts, add a table using the table format in section 3.2 and fill out monthly Diurnal amounts based on the NLSL or Planned NLSL load forecast less any Specified Resources in section 4 serving such NLSL or Planned NLSL.
 Also describe in section 1.4 or 1.5 of Exhibit D how the resource listed below will match the Planned NLSL or NLSL.

 All of «Customer Name»’s Dedicated Resource amounts serving a Planned NLSL and/or an NLSL, in accordance with sections 3.5.8 and 20.3 of the body of this Agreement, are listed below.

-4(1) «Name of NLSL» «Planned NLSL or NLSL»
+4(1) Name of «Planned NLSL» or «NLSL»

 End Option 2